india-raven/cs/README.md

 * Remember to include your .env.local file in the .gitignore file

-* Firebase is loading geoJson data that renders state shapes and is a pivotal piece the application.
+* Firebase is loading geoJson data that renders state shapes and is an essential piece of the application.
 You can find our template here: [geoJson](https://storage.cloud.google.com/visualclimategeojson/us-temp.geojson)

 Once your setup is complete, you can run the following script in the project directory:

 ### `npm start`

-This script runs the app in the development mode.<br>
+This script runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### Deployment
+## Deployment

 We have a deploy bash script for Heroku located in our script folder.
-It is designed to take your deployment branch and launch that into Heroku's master branch.
+It is designed to clone your development branch, clone it into a deploy branch, and launches it into Heroku's master branch.

+Instead of development, you can choose to use your master branch in the bash script.

-You will need to configure a new application with Heroku first if you would like to launch a clone of this repository.
+Please note that you will need to first configure a new application with Heroku if you would like to launch a clone of this repository.

-## VisualClimate's Future

-We believe in this application and aim to continue iterating towards its full potential.
-Here are some ideas we'd like to create:

-* Machine Learning future temperature projections
-* Volunteer Opportunities
-* Donation Feature for Climate Change Initiatives
-* Blog